julianchurchill/text-adventure/README.md

   * DONE ActionHistorySerialiser needs to record ModelLocations by id for actions that use them.
   * DONE Model needs a findLocationByID() method.
   * DONE ActionHistoryDeserialser needs to find ModelLocations by id from the model for those actions that need them.
-  * On resume the base model is loaded and the ActionHistoryDeserialiser is used to load the ActionHistory save file contents into a list of actions
+  * DONE On resume the ActionHistory is cleared by the activity
-  * On resume the ActionHistory is cleared by the activity
+  * DONE On resume the activity is used to re-run the list of actions from the deserialiser from the action history save file
-  * On resume the activity is used to re-run the list of actions from the deserialiser
+  * [BUG] Clock minute hand and skeleton key appear twice in the inventory after load - why?
-    * Call Presenter.enact() or Action.trigger()?
-If Presenter.enact() then how to handle view callbacks?
-Do we need it for the score for example?
+  * On resume and re-run of saved actions activity needs to pause responding to view updates, pauseViewUpdates(), continueViewUpdates()
   * Acceptance tests for pause/resume action save and replay?
   * Merge recordable_actions branch to main line
   * For backwards compatibility with JSON save file from version 1.0 a ModelMerger is needed - load the JSON model, load the base model and merge the JSON one into the base model.